 You’re unlikely to meet your normal power requirements for your entire apartment or house with a portable generator.

-To calculate your power requirements, simply walk around your home and make a list of everything you need or want to power.
+To calculate your power requirements, walk around your home and list everything you need or want to power.
 This may include:

 - Sump pump